Say My Name: Writing and production

 "Say My Name" was the group's first collaboration with producer-songwriter Rodney Jerkins, who was one out of several people hired to work with Destiny's Child on their second album.
-The demo for the track had a different approach and Jerkins said that it was inspired by 2-step garage music he heard while in a club in London.
+The demo for the track had a different approach, with Jerkins saying that it was inspired by 2-step garage music he heard while in a club in London.
 When they wrote the song, however, the lead singer Beyoncé Knowles was initially displeased with the track they were working on.
 She commented that there was "too much stuff" on the track and it sounded like a "jungle".
 During the photo shoot for the album, Beyoncé's father-manager Mathew Knowles went to the studio informing her that Jerkins reworked on the track she "hated".
 He told her to "just have to take a listen to it".
 When the new mix was played to the group, they liked it.